melanini/energy-tracker/QUICK_START.md

 1. Open [http://localhost:3000](http://localhost:3000)
 2. Click "Get Started"
-3. Sign in with Google OAuth or use credentials provider
+3. Sign in with email, Google, or Apple
 4. You're in! 🎉

 ---